sulfierry/autoencoder_molecules/README.md

 Ensure that these libraries are installed in your Python environment before executing the script.

-## License and Usage

-The Molecular Similarity Finder script is open-source and provided under a permissive license, granting users the freedom to use and modify it as needed.
-For comprehensive details regarding its usage and licensing terms, please refer to the script's header section.

----

-**Important Note:** Prior to executing the script, it is advisable to thoroughly review its content and tailor it to suit your specific research or application.
-Detailed instructions and configuration options are comprehensively documented within the script itself.

 # CVAE for SMILES Molecular Structures Generation (cvae_0.03.py)

 This project implements a Conditional Variational Autoencoder (CVAE) for generating molecular structures using the SMILES (Simplified Molecular Input Line Entry System) format.
 The model utilizes RoBERTa, a pre-trained language model, as the base for the encoder, and a custom decoder.